BardezAnAvatar/BGEE-Caster-Crafting/mod-caster-crafting/comp/missing-potions/2E/overrides.md

 - [X] Potion Exhaltation: has no affect on bard
 - [X] Recitation apparently has no effect
 - [X] Entropy Shield: affects caster, not target; also has range that should be touch
+- [ ] Turning Weapon: does not work if there are not turn undead levels (paladin/cleric)

 Fixes:
     - Remove Projectile: